HamerSoft/Better-Resources/README.md

 A ResourcesCache can be generated through the different overloads of [BetterResourcesEditor](Editor/BetterResourcesEditor.cs).
-This file can to be generated **in the Unity3D editor** from the `HamerSoft/BetterResources/Generate Cache` menu in the toolbar or through the available API.
+This file can be generated **in the Unity3D editor** from the `HamerSoft/BetterResources/Generate Cache` menu in the toolbar or through the available API.
 BetterResources also comes with a pre-made pre-build hook to generate a ResourcesCache before a build is compiled.
 See [enabling the built-in pre-build hook](#Enabling-the-built-in-pre-build-hook) for more information.